Make a difference

 Together, we are building a new church home where faith will flourish for generations to come.

-As we reach the end of the year, if you have not yet pledged, please consider to do so.
+If you have not yet pledged, please prayerfully consider to do so.
 You may pledge a one-time gift, or spread your gift over 3 or 5 years.
-If you have pledged but have not started contributions on your pledge, please do so by the end of the year.
+If you have pledged but have not started contributions on your pledge, please do so by sending a check, stopping by the Office, or making a payment on the Donate page allocating the donation to the Capital Campaign.
+We also accept direct dispersements from retirement accounts and bequeaths.

-Remember, to obtain approval from the Diocese, we need to collect $3,500,000 in pledges and have $1,750,000 in cash for the $5,000,000 renovation to the Church.
+Remember, to obtain final approval from the Diocese for the renovation project, we need to collect $3,500,000 in pledges and have $1,750,000 in cash for the $5,000,000 renovation to the Church.
 Please help us to reach those goals so that we may begin readying our spiritual home for the next 50 years.

 Thank you!